Audit Committee Charter

 Financial Reporting Processes

-- Review and recommend to the Board for approval the Company’s annual and interim (quarterly) financial statements, Management’s Discussion and Analysis (“MD&A”), and any annual and interim earnings-related press releases, before the Company publicly discloses this information and any reports or other material financial information that are submitted to any governmental body, stock exchange or to the public, including any certification, report, opinion, or review rendered by the external auditors.
+- Review and recommend to the Board for approval the Company’s annual and interim (quarterly) financial statements, Management’s Discussion and Analysis (“MD&A”), and any annual and interim earnings-related press releases, before the Company publicly discloses this information and any financial reports or other material financial information that are submitted to any governmental body, stock exchange or to the public, including any certification, report, opinion, or review rendered by the external auditors.

-- Ensure that the Company has the proper systems and procedures, internal controls over financial reporting, information technology systems, and disclosure controls and procedures in place so that the Company’s financial statements, MD&A, and other financial reports, other financial information, including all Company disclosure of financial information extracted or derived from the Company’s financial statements and other reports, satisfy all legal and regulatory requirements.
+- Obtain assurance that the Company has the proper systems and procedures, internal controls over financial reporting, information technology systems, and disclosure controls and procedures in place so that the Company’s financial statements, MD&A, and other financial reports, other financial information, including all Company disclosure of financial information extracted or derived from the Company’s financial statements and other reports, satisfy all legal and regulatory requirements.
 The Audit Committee shall periodically assess the adequacy of such systems, procedures and controls.

 - In consultation with the external auditors, review with management the integrity of the Company’s financial reporting process, both internal and external.